Imports and Exports in Hungary

 Hungary has a medium-sized economy that has adhered to the European single market in 2004 when the country has become part of the European Union.
 Hungary is a signatory member of the Organization for Economic Co-operation and Development (OECD) since 1995 and has become member of the World Trade Organization (WTO) in 1996.
 All these changes have led to the market liberalization in Hungary.

-Hungary is considered a secure destination for investment in industries like automotive due to high export rate of car parts, so if you are looking to start a business you can contact our Hungarian lawyers.
+Hungary is considered a secure destination for investment in industries like automotive due to high export rate of car parts, so if you are looking to set up a business you can contact our Hungarian lawyers.

 Exports in Hungary